 BUDGET: Agua Hotels Vila Branca – A great budget option with both rooms and apartments.
 The pool area is also nice and altogether, the hotel is modern and spacious.

-There is no doubt there are a lot of things to do in Lagos Portugal.
-With a rental car, you can easily get to all of the surrounding places so you don’t miss out.
+There’s no doubt that there are a lot of things to do in Lagos, Portugal.
+With a rental car, you can easily get to all of the surrounding places, so you don’t miss out.

 Happy travels!